-- 69. The potential adverse consequences of development, and the fragility of many economically and socially important natural assets, are well recognized in Uganda (though possibly in some cases not effectively taken into account).
+- 137. The potential adverse consequences of development, and the fragility of many economically and socially important natural assets, are well recognized in Uganda (though possibly in some cases not effectively taken into account).
 In these circumstances it has become good practice to provide objective information to decision makers about the social and environmental consequences of developments by undertaking an environmental and social assessment of some kind.
 Environmental assessments are most commonly undertaken for single projects (when they are usually termed environmental impact assessments or EIAs), but in the case of integrated catchment planning there are and will be many projects (e.g., water supply, storage, irrigation, tourism, water transfer schemes etc) within the catchment and these are likely to differ from one another in terms of outcomes and impacts.
-Moreover, developments have been taking place in different parts of the catchment over many years, but typically little is known about the current cumulative impact of these separate developments, which could be substantial even if the impact of each individual activity is small. - 70.
+Moreover, developments have been taking place in different parts of the catchment over many years, but typically little is known about the current cumulative impact of these separate developments, which could be substantial even if the impact of each individual activity is small. - 138.
 Of course it is not possible to conduct an EIA of each of the various projects that might ultimately be found in the plan.
 From the planning analysis done during Step 1 and from initial discussions with stakeholders, the WMZ planning team should have a very good idea of the universe of possible options to be considered.
 An EIA cannot be done for each of these.
-Instead, what is needed is a process by which one can assess at a strategic level what the major social and environmental issues are in the catchment today and what the potential issues are in the future that the plan should foresee and attempt to mitigate, taking into account the resource base, development opportunity, and the goals and direction that stakeholders desire. - 71.
+Instead, what is needed is a process by which one can assess at a strategic level what the major social and environmental issues are in the catchment today and what the potential issues are in the future that the plan should foresee and attempt to mitigate, taking into account the resource base, development opportunity, and the goals and direction that stakeholders desire. - 139.
 This process is known as a strategic social and environmental assessment (SSEA).
 An SSEA is a formal process of systematic analysis of the social and environmental impacts of development policies, plans, programs and other proposed strategic actions.
 The SSEA is focused on the "big picture" what has been the cumulative impact of water resource development and use in the catchment up to today, and what may be the impact in the future.
-This is the sense of the term "strategic" - the issues and impacts that may influence how well the catchment plan achieves the planning goals and objectives.
+This is the sense of the term "strategic" the issues and impacts that may influence how well the catchment plan achieves the planning goals and objectives.
 A good example is an option or a group of options that is likely to produce high economic value but is not sustainable and hence the country's goal of sustainable growth cannot be achieved by this option or approach.
-Looking ahead in time and across the catchment by means of an SSEA is a way of avoiding these outcomes. - 72.
-The SSEA seeks to identify the major social and environmental issues and problems at an early stage in the planning process so that consideration of these issues are given equal weight and attention with other issues and needs, expanding the range of options and alternatives to be considered.
-The primary objectives of the catchment SSEA are: - (a) identify (at a strategic level) the most vulnerable social systems and communities, institutional systems, areas of natural habitat and sites of national heritage that are most likely to be affected by current and likely future development, and associated infrastructure; - (b) identify the important environmental issues resulting from the current and expected future main land-use and development activities in the sub-basin and the impacts these already have and will likely have on other economic activities, the environment, and socio-economic development.
+Looking ahead in time and across the catchment by means of an SSEA is a way of avoiding these outcomes.